Complete Guide to Basketball Compression Tights 2023

 The full-length tights are popular with players that want compression benefits extended to the entirety of their legs.
 This includes muscle support for increased endurance and a secure fit from top to bottom.

-Our go-to choice for the best full-length basketball tights are Nike Pro Tights.
+Our go-to choice for the best full-length basketball tights are Nike Pro Dri-FIT Tights.

-These are a great full-length option for basketball and have earned a “Highly Rated” tag on the Nike site.
-They have a tight and secure fit while remaining very stretchy and comfortable as you move.
+These are a great full-length option for basketball with a snug and secure fit that remains very stretchy and comfortable as you move.

-See our full list of picks for Best Full-Length Basketball Tights.
+Check out our full list of picks for the Best Full-Length Basketball Tights.

 The ¾ length tights are a common variation on full-length compression tights and an especially common choice among basketball players.